JetBrains/intellij-sdk-docs/basics/action_system.md

 Once implemented and registered, an action receives callbacks from the IntelliJ Platform in response to user gestures.

 The [Creating Actions](/tutorials/action_system/working_with_custom_actions.md) tutorial describes the process of adding a custom action to a plugin.
+The [Grouping Actions](/tutorials/action_system/grouping_action.md) tutorial demonstrates three types of groups that can contain actions.
 The rest of this page is an overview of actions as an extension point.

 * bullet list